Dover Castle from the Western Docks

 Although St Martin’s Church off St Martin’s Hill in Canterbury looks quite modest, it is in fact a building of world importance.
 When the Frankish princess Bertha came from France to marry King Aethelberht, he had the church built for her to use as a private chapel.
 It was not actually the first church in Britain, because Roman and Celtic Christians had had their own for a century.
 In fact, the Venerable Bede wrote that St Martin’s was converted around 580 from an earlier such establishment.
 However, it was the first church ever consecrated in an English-speaking country.
 When Augustine arrived in 597, he used it as his headquarters, and the King was actually baptised there.
 Augustine immediately got the Cathedral built, however, which rather side-lined the church.
 Nevertheless, weekly services are still conducted in it today.
 In the 1840s, incidentally, a horde of Saxon gold coins was found in the graveyard that included the Liudhard medalet.

 The story of the seaside castle at Sandgate is a repeated case of build in haste, neglect at leisure.
 It was constructed in 1540 after King Henry VIII upset the Holy Roman Emperor and a French invasion looked likely.
-He constructed a fort to defend Sandgate’s beach, which would otherwise have looked inviting to invaders.
+He ordered a fort to defend Sandgate’s beach, which would otherwise have looked inviting to invaders.
 It consisted of a gatehouse defending the entrance to an inner keep, which was surrounded by three well-armed towers.
 It was never used, and decayed very quickly.
 It changed hands during the Civil War without seeing any actual fighting.
 Having again fallen into disrepair, it was thoroughly rebuilt around 1805 in the face of an expected Napoleonic invasion, but again pointlessly.
 The biggest threat to it was in fact the sea, which kept chipping away until it eventually demolished the southern third.
 The Castle was privately restored in the 1970s and topped with a sun room.
 It is now used as commercial premises.

 A smock mill is so named because of its supposed resemblance to an old-time farmer wearing a smock.
 Six- or eight-sided, it splays outwards towards the bottom, and has a revolving roof that allows the sails to rotate into the wind.
 The smock mill at Sarre, south-west of Birchington, was built in 1820.
 Its height was raised in 1856 by the addition of a new ground floor, and in 1861 it became the first windmill in Kent to be provided with a steam engine to provide auxiliary power.
 Consequently, its sails were eventually considered redundant, and were removed in 1920 to the Union Mill in Cranbrook.
 The Sarre mill carried on working until 1940, now powered by gas, but fell into disuse when frost damaged the engine.
 It was restored in the late 1980s, and now looks a handsome black-and-white construction.
 It was available until recently as a holiday let.